Utlak88/NarrativeWave-App/README.md

 ### Additional File

-A Google Colaboratory notebook explaining the steps to process long-formatted csv files into wide-formatted partitioned parquet files.
+A Google Colaboratory notebook explaining the steps to process long-formatted csv files into wide-formatted partitioned parquet files has also been included in this repo.

 ###### Credits